 We are offering a 9 week programme to support groups to develop systems that support them to do the work they do.
-Register here by the 31st August.
-More details below.
+Registrations have now closed.

 In the past months, the Covid-19 pandemic has exposed the failings and injustices of our current economic and social systems.
 We then witnessed the racist murder of George Floyd, and the further exposure of the extreme racial violence and inqualities embedded in our justice systems.
 Out of these tragedies, people worldwide are creating opportunities to start doing things differently, to imagine something new, to transform our communities, to build more equitable, compassionate and creative solutions which respond to everyone’s needs.

 The uprising against structural racism and the rapid rise of mutual aid groups in the UK shows that people are ready and willing to stand in solidarity and to care for each other.
 It shows that there is energy and desire to strengthen our local communities and respond to the needs within them.

 This course is designed to support those working with their local communities.
 Read on for more information on the content and set up of the course.

 The last few months have brought lots of change to Navigate, and to the world we all share.